10up/ElasticPress/README.md

     ) );
     ```

+* ```cache_results``` (*boolean*)

+    This is a built-in WordPress parameter that caches retrieved posts for later use.
+It also forces meta and terms to be pulled and cached for each cached post.
+It is extremely important to understand when you use this parameter with ElasticPress that terms and meta will be pulled from MySQL not Elasticsearch during caching.
+For this reason, ```cache_results``` defaults to false.

 * ```sites``` (*int*/*string*/*array*)

     This parameter only applies in a multi-site environment.
 It lets you search for posts on specific sites or across the network.